 Become Amish!
 I can’t even tell you how much this made me laugh.
 But also want to stand up and pump my fist and yell, AMEN!!!
 I kind of did that, actually, except I was sitting in my car in a parking lot, so I didn’t stand up.
 But I sure did shout AMEN!
 Because that right there is truth.

-We do have to be willing to be radical.
+We really do have to be willing to be radical.
 If we truly want to protect our children from pornography, we have to be willing to be radically different from the rest of the world.
 Its the only way to give them a fighting chance now, and to help them protect themselves from porn once they leave our home.

-So take a look at the following list.
+Take a look at the following list.
 I dare you to implement some, or all, of them in your family.

 *Don't wait for your kid to become a teenager to discuss pornography.
 Start when they’re young.
 And give them tools to protect themselves.
 This is a great book to use.